 Leading consumer electronics analyst Ming-chi Kuo of TF International Securities previously estimated there would be a 25-30% slump in iPhone sales in the Greater China Region, Apple’s second-largest market that also includes Hong Kong, Macau and Taiwan, in the worst-case scenario if the iPhone-maker had to pull WeChat from its AppStore to conform to the US ban.

-“An AppStore without WeChat may deal a more crippling blow to Apple than the impact on Huawei, whose phones can no longer run Andriod systems,” said Kuo.
+“An AppStore without WeChat may deal a more crippling blow to Apple than the impact on Tencent or Huawei, whose phones can no longer run Andriod systems,” said Kuo.